stevencribbs/phrases/README.md

 # Getting Started

+## Install Redis
+The application uses Redis for caching user logins.
+Redis will need to be installed prior to running the service.

+`brew install redis`

 ## Setup DynamoDB
 You will want to set up a local instance of DynamoDB.
 This can be a local install or a docker-based container.
 The database should be accessible through the endpoint `http://localhost:8000`.